-The state maintains vehicles to be utilized by CMVEU Troopers.
+The state purchases vehicles to be utilized by CMVEU Troopers.
 The vehicles remain allocated to the unit for five years before being taken out of service.
 The vehicle's service life has been calculated on past performance as it relates to mileage and maintenance needs.
+The state maintains an inventory list of all vehicles assigned to the CMVEU and the years in service.

-The state will be replacing one vehicle in FY2019 to maintain its fleet.
+The state will be replacing two vehicles in FY2020 to maintain its fleet.
 The state has an approved contract with IG Burton for vehicle purchases consistent with current state purchasing policies.

 Troopers utilize their assigned vehicle in conducting their enforcement activities relating to the state's CMV crash reduction plan.
-The MCSAP allocation reflects the Troopers' Minimum allocation of time to MCSAP eligible activity.
+The listed MCSAP Grant allocation percentage reflects the Troopers' Minimum allocation of time to MCSAP eligible activity.